amida-tech/orange-api/README.md

   - `4003` is the port the Notification Service is running on in its container.
   - The Notification Service's docker container and this service's docker container are a part of the same docker network.

-`PUSH_NOTIFICATION_MICROSERVICE_ACCESS_KEY` [`oucuYaiN6pha3ahphiiT`] The username of the service user that authenticates against `amida-auth-microservice` and performs requests against the `amida-notification-microservice` API.
+`PUSH_NOTIFICATION_MICROSERVICE_ACCESS_KEY` The username of the service user that authenticates against `amida-auth-microservice` and performs requests against the `amida-notification-microservice` API.
-- The default value is for development only.
+- `.env.example` sets this to `oucuYaiN6pha3ahphiiT`, which is for development only.
 In production, set this to a different value.

-`PUSH_NOTIFICATION_MICROSERVICE_PASSWORD` [`@TestTest1`] The password of the user specified by `PUSH_NOTIFICATION_MICROSERVICE_ACCESS_KEY`.
+`PUSH_NOTIFICATION_MICROSERVICE_PASSWORD` The password of the user specified by `PUSH_NOTIFICATION_MICROSERVICE_ACCESS_KEY`.
-- The default value is for development only.
+- `.env.example` sets this to `@TestTest1`, which is for development only.
 In production, set this to a different value.

 #### Integration With Apple iOS Push Notifications